Autism Friendly Linking

 The social stories are provided as a narrative only or narrative with supporting images.

-You can find out more about social stories at https://carolgraysocialstories.com/social-stories/
+You can find out more about social stories in general at https://carolgraysocialstories.com/social-stories/

-‘I’m not naughty, I’m autistic’ – this powerful video could help children and adults alike to understand how the world is for an autistic person.
-It is important to consider the needs of all children before starting linking.
+This powerful video could help children and adults alike to understand how the world is for an autistic person.
+This is all part of helping us consider the needs of all children before starting linking.